 “With consistency, commitment, accuracy and dedication you will see results - so go for it, why wouldn’t you?”

-The STEP Program offers teachers the opportunity to manage behaviour issues with an online resource that engages a struggling student in a course of fun, repetitive exercises and automatically logs progress giving visibly positive results.
+The STEP Program offers teachers the opportunity to manage behavior issues with an online resource that engages a struggling student in a course of fun, repetitive exercises and automatically logs progress giving visibly positive results.

 Microsoft believes that technology, combined with education, provides the path to enable individuals, communities and nations achieve their potential.
 A well-educated population is vital to ensure a successful future.
 Harnessing the power of technology to support innovation helps people all over the world think differently and solve problems in ways never before imagined.